What is a Master Limited Partnership?

 A master limited partnership receives the tax benefit features of a limited partnership, wherein the businesses are exempted from paying the corporate tax on their revenues.
 The unitholders, however, pay the tax on the portion of their partnerships’ earnings.

-Hence, businesses are not liable for double taxation as corporations are – corporate tax by the business on its revenue and personal tax by the shareholders on the income from the holdings.
-It implies that a master limited partnership pays higher yields than a traditional stock, as, due to the tax exemption, more money is available for distribution to unitholders.
+Hence, these businesses are not liable for double taxation as corporations are – corporate tax by the business on its revenue and personal tax by the shareholders on the income from the holdings.
+This implies that a master limited partnership pays higher yields than a traditional stock, as, due to the tax exemption, more money is available for distribution to unitholders.

 Since master limited partnerships do not pay federal taxes, certain restrictions are put in place by the U.S. government to curtail the loss of corporate tax revenue.
 Hence, to obtain the tax benefits, a master limited partnership should receive 90% or more of its income from qualifying sources.